barbet/League_drafter/readme.md

 ---

+Disclaimer:
-Disclaimer: This is an ongoing work, not much is finalized yet.
+* This is an ongoing work, not much is finalized yet.

-The functions and how they are to be used is not yet really documented.
+* The functions and how they are to be used is not yet really documented.
 Notebooks in the __Notebooks__ repository illustrate how to use top level classes and functions for each step.
+Functions are in __model__ folder.
+Their imports have to be adapted as they are currently configured to run on google colab with this repo in a folder of the google drive called 'Lol'

+* Github markdown seems broken for tables / color (in the draft)

 ---